 If the task or test is being used to purposefully change or manipulate something about the participant and is being used to explore a concept – the task or test is probably an intervention.
 Think of the intervention as the independent variable in a study.

-The two cases below use the Stroop Effect, an established measure of executive function in which a person’s response time to name the color of a words presented is measured.
+The two example cases below use the Stroop Effect, an established measure of executive function in which a person’s response time to name the color of words presented is measured.
 In the standard version of the task, the colors of words presented can be the same or different from the meaning of the word itself.
 The Stroop Effect is the slowing in color naming time for incongruent word presentations.
-Sometimes investigators modify the design, for example to study the effect of emotional content of the words (i.e. the independent variable) on the Stroop Effect.
+Sometimes investigators modify the design, for example, to study the effect of emotional content of the words (i.e. the independent variable) on the Stroop Effect.
 As such, depending on how the Stroop task is employed, it may or may not be considered an intervention.

 - Does the study involve human participants?
-Yes, adolescents will be enrolled in this study
+Yes, adolescents will be enrolled in this study.

 - Are the participants prospectively assigned to an intervention?
 No, there is no intervention in this study and no independent variable manipulated.
 The adolescents are not prospectively assigned to an intervention, but instead the investigator will examine variables of interest (including the Stroop test) over time.
 The Stroop effect is used as a measurement of point-in-time data.